Back to California

 • Makes it quicker and easier for veterans who were honorably discharged or received a discharge solely as a result of a specified executive order to get professional licenses.

-• Changes the Veteran's Military Discharge Upgrade Grant Program so that service providers must offer free education about discharge upgrades and assistance in filing applications.
+• Changes the Veteran's Military Discharge Upgrade Grant Program so that service providers must offer free education about discharge upgrades and assistance with filing applications.

-• Creates a new Veteran's Housing and Supportive Services Grant Program that funds service providers who offer free housing support for veterans being discharged from service.
+• Creates a new program called the Veteran’s Housing and Supportive Services Grant Program, which funds services for veterans who need housing support when they leave the military.

 Who It Names or Affects

-• Service providers helping veterans with discharge upgrades or housing needs
+• Service providers that help with discharge upgrades and housing support

 Terms To Know